TheDreamer/beastie-work/patches/README.md

 	PR: ports/181509

+sysutils/memtest86+

+	Doesn't build if ISO option is selected, the distribution Makefile is calling make but the port is using gmake.

+	Patch the Makefile to use gmake.

 sysutils/panicmail

 	Recently, I had yet another panic.
 Couldn't remember how I had examined the previous vmcore, while searching online